seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/30/README.md

 - I visited the airport today, starting a new job for this week, spending a lot of extra time waiting for the stock to come in, but eventually forked out a small amount of bux to hurry delivery. - 2025, Monday, June 2nd
 - My session was skipped today. - 2025, Monday, June 9th
 - I did not do an airport run this week. - 2025, Monday, June 16th/2025, Tuesday, June 17th
+- My session was skipped today. - 2025, Monday, June 23rd

 </details>

-- My session was skipped today. - 2025, Monday, June 23rd
+- I visited the airport today, starting a new job for this week. - 2025, Monday, June 30th/2025, Tuesday, July 1st

 ---